Frequently Asked Questions

 - Description of how the applicant will implement the dispatch loading order requirements described in Chapter 3, Section D of the DSGS Program Guidelines

-- Description of how the applicant will verify actual incremental load reduction amounts, including the DSGS provider’s method for determining energy use baselines and actual energy usage during a DSGS Program event
+- Description of how the applicant will verify actual incremental load reduction amounts, including the DSGS provider’s method for determining energy use baselines and actual energy usage during a DSGS program event

-- Indication of which administrative cost structure described in Chapter 6, Section B, the DSGS provider has chosen
+- Indication of which administrative cost structure described in Chapter 7, Section B, the DSGS provider has chosen

 - If offering Incentive Option 2: